 Inspectors will provide feedback on the process, but the definitive outcome is the licence document and the report, which you will receive from the AALA.

-Where your final report identifies necessary remedial action, you will get a letter from the AALA giving you up to 28 days to address the issues.
+Where your final report identifies necessary remedial action, you will get a letter from the AALA giving you a specified period of time to address the issues.

-If you do not address the relevant matters within 28 days you will, depending on the circumstances, receive written notification of refusal or the imposition of non-standard conditions.
+If you do not address the relevant matters within this period, depending on the circumstances, you will receive written notification of refusal or the imposition of non-standard conditions.
 If a non-standard condition is applied this means you will still be able to operate but with some limitations; at any time during your licence period you could apply to vary your licence and have the non-standard condition removed by demonstrating you had taken whatever necessary action was identified in your report.

 The Adventure RMS application review process has been designed, in part, to provide you with opportunities to address any issues during the review to avoid such circumstances wherever possible.

 The application process, including payment and administration of the form and associated documentation is undertaken by the AALA, not Adventure RMS.

 Contact the AALA by email at email@example.com

 Information about how Adventure RMS apply 1.03 is available on this website under – Guidance – AALA – Licence duration

 You should notify the AALA of material changes which affect your ability to maintain your arrangements for the effective implementation, control, monitoring and review of the measures necessary to ensure safety.
 These might include the departure of key personnel or significant changes in staffing arrangements for example.

-See also ‘How do I add or remove activities to a licence?’
+See also ‘How do I add activities to a licence?’

 Possibly – it depends who the young people are accompanied by.
 Aunts, uncles, sisters, brothers etc. do not count.
 Young people must be accompanied, during the activity, by their parent, guardian or whoever has parental responsibility in law (see regulation 3(2)(c)) http://www.legislation.gov.uk/uksi/2004/1309/regulation/3/made